nerds-and-company/craft-unit-test-suite/README.md

 - Make sure the phpunit bootstrap points at `bootstrap="vendor/unittestsuite/src/bootstrap.php`
 - Copy the `unittestsuite.yml` supplied with this package `/craft/config` and add extra (abstract) classes you wish to pre-load
 - Extend `UnitTestSuite_AbstractTest` and override or add extra data to the returned mocks
+- Calling $this->mockCraftDb() should cover most of the Craft DB methods